Hydrological Sciences Journal (HSJ)

 Hydrological Sciences Journal (HSJ) is the official Journal of the IAHS and provides a forum for original papers and for the exchange of information and views on significant developments in hydrology worldwide.
 It is published by Taylor & Francis and available online and in print format.
-Volumes consist of 16 issues.
+The scope of the journal includes:

 - the hydrological cycle